Whale watching @ Vesterålen

 The blow of a sperm whale is forward and to the left, as it has only one blow hole on this side.
 It is between 2–5 metres high and therefore good to spot during calm sea.

-The sperm whale is an animal of extremes: the largest toothed whale with up to 20 metres long and 57 tonnes weight, he is also amongst the deepest diving mammals down to 1800 metres depth and has the biggest head in the animal kingdom with 35% of its body length.
-Luckily they also produce the loudest animal sounds with up to 245dB so we could make them out with the underwater microphones.
+The sperm whale is an animal of extremes: the largest toothed whale with up to 20 metres long and 57 tonnes weight, it is also amongst the deepest diving mammals down to 1800 metres depth and has the biggest head in the animal kingdom with 35% of its body length.
+Luckily they also produce the loudest animal sounds with up to 245 dB so we could make them out with the underwater microphones.

-From Andenes we had to go 36 km out which was very far to spot a whale in this area.
-3 times we could watch the whale at the surface and then dive down showing his beautiful fluke.
+From Andenes we had to go 36 km out, which was very far to spot a whale in this area.
+3 times we could watch the whale at the surface and then dive, showing his beautiful fluke.
 Our tour took 6 hours, which is much longer than normally.
 We were grateful for the effort the crew made to show us these huge mammals in their natural habitat.

 3 thoughts on “Whale watching @ Vesterålen”